andrejw27/genomic-data-representations-for-hgt-detection/README.md

 **Steps:**

 * unzip the model in `utils/models` before running the code below
-* change to genomes_path to any folder of your genomes with fasta format
+* change value for `--genomes-path` to any folder of your genomes with fasta format

 ```
 python predictGI.py --genomes-path "dataset/genomes/benbow_test" --output-dest "outputs/predictions"